gen2brain/iup-go/README.md

 ### Requirements

-Go 1.17 is minimum required version (cgo.Handle, new style build tags).
+Go 1.18 is minimum required version (cgo.Handle, any, new style build tags).

 #### Windows